pruizf/disco/README.md

 ## Corpus Design

 The corpus is based on [texts](http://www.cervantesvirtual.com/obra/sonetos-del-siglo-xix--0/) of *Biblioteca Virtual Miguel de Cervantes* prepared by Ramón García González in 2006.
 It contains 2677 sonnets, written by 685 authors.
 Half of the texts were written by Spanish authors, half by Latin American authors, with Cuba as the best-represented country, followed at a large distances by Mexico, Argentina, Colombia and Puerto Rico.
 Some authors were born in non Spanish-speaking countries, such as Portugal, Brasil or Haiti.
-Around 90% of the authors are male, a distribution that is not abnormal for literature in Spanish.
+More than 90% of the authors are male, *a distribution that is not abnormal for literature in Spanish* **heb: no me gusta mucho esta frase: me da la sensación de que es condescendiente en relación a las condiciones socio-históricas que determinan esta escasa presencia.
+Apostaría por una formulación del tipo: “Although we deliberately included less canonical writers, less than 10% of the authors are female.
+An active search will be carried out to counteract this lack of diversity.”**.

 ## Encoding

-The corpus is offfered as TEI-encoded files (*tei* directory) and as plain-text files (*txt* directory).
-In either case, poems are grouped by author (**per-author** mode), besides being represented as a single file per poem (**per-poem** mode).
+The corpus is offered as TEI-encoded files (*tei* directory) and as plain-text files (*txt* directory).
+In either case, poems are grouped, firstly by period, and then by author (**per-author** mode), and per sonnet (**per-sonnet** mode) where each sonnet is contained in a single file.
 In the plain-text version, in order to group poems per author, a directory for each author was created, which contains each of that author's poems as single files.
 In the TEI version, the way to group an author's poems was to create a single TEI file for the author, containing all of that author's poems in the corpus.

-Depending on the purpose of the research, the *per-author* or the *per-poem* mode will be more useful.
-For example, for stylometric methods or to compare the works of the same author in different genres, the researcher would prefer to work with the per-author files; but to analyse features in each poem, they would prefer the per-poem files.
+Depending on the purpose of the research, the *per-author* or the *per-sonnet* mode will be more useful.
+For example, for stylometric methods or to compare the works of the same author in different genres, the researcher would prefer to work with the per-author files; but to analyse features in each poem, they would prefer the per-sonnet files.

 ### TEI

-The files' structure differs very little between the *per-author* and the *per-poem* modes: the title and identification of the digital work are different, and in the per-author files there is an *lg type="sonnet"* element absent in the per-poem files.
+The files' structure differs very little between the *per-author* and the *per-sonnet* modes: the title and identification of the digital work are different, and in the per-author files there is an *lg type="sonnet"* element absent in the per-poem files.
 The rest of the elements and structure are shared.

-Each poem is identified using ID-strings created by the project (since single sonnets are not the focus of identification projects such as VIAF).
+Each poem is identified using ID-strings created by the project (since there is no authority file of reference for individual sonnets).
 Inside a sonnet, the following information has been encoded explicitly:
 * Headings
 * Stanza number and type (*cuarteto, terceto*)
 * Line numbers

-The **order of sonnets** in the source edition has been respected in the per-author files, and can be recovered from the numeric part of file-ids in the per-poem files.
+The **order of sonnets** in the source edition has been respected in the per-author files, and can be recovered from the numeric part of file-ids in the per-sonnet files.

-In the source, sometimes there were **sonnet sequences**, i.e. when an author has written a series of sonnets about the same topic, under the same overall heading and with a separate heading for each sonnet in the sequence.
-In the per-author files, sequences have been encoded within an *lg="sonnet-sequence"* element comprising all sonnets in the sequence.
-In the per-poem files, sonnet-sequences can be recovered from the last numeric part of the file-ids.
+In the source, sometimes there were **sonnet sequences**, i.e. when an author has written a series of sonnets as part of the same composition, under the same overall heading and with a separate heading for each sonnet in the sequence.
+In the per-author files, sequences have been encoded within an *lg[@type="sonnet-sequence"]* element comprising all sonnets in the sequence.
+In the per-sonnet files, sonnet-sequences can be recovered from the last numeric part of the file-ids.

 More information about the metadata encoded in our TEI files is [below](#metadata).